neonious/lowsync/doc/commands/commands/update/install.rst

 Name
 ==================

-lowrmt-update-install - Install an update for the device
+lowsync-update-install - Install an update for the device

 Synopsis
 ==================

 .. code-block:: bash

-    lowrmt update install
+    lowsync update install

 Description
 ==================